The Bankrate promise

 - Internet, cable and phone services

-Chase also makes it easy to pool your points in a single account so you can redeem rewards from different cards together.
+Chase also makes it easy to pool your Chase points in a single account so you can redeem rewards from different cards together.
 This includes Chase cash back cards that technically earn Chase Ultimate Rewards points.

 Excellent rewards redemption options

-If you don’t want to do that, you can redeem your rewards for gift cards, merchandise, cash back (in the form of a statement credit) or travel through Chase.
+If you don’t want to redeem with a transfer partner, you can also redeem your rewards for gift cards, eligible merchandise, cash back (in the form of a statement credit) or travel through Chase.

 Travel insurance perks for business

 We travel quite a bit for business, and we love the travel insurance benefits this card offers.
-Specifically, we benefit from having primary auto rental insurance when we rent a car for business purposes, as well as trip cancellation and interruption insurance worth up to $5,000 per person and up to $10,000 per covered trip.
+Specifically, we benefit from having primary auto rental insurance when we rent a car for business purposes, as well as trip cancellation and interruption insurance (for eligible expenses; worth up to $5,000 per person and up to $10,000 total per covered trip).

 Another Ink Business Preferred benefit comes in the form of roadside dispatch, which could help in a pinch if you were stranded on the side of the road with a flat tire or not enough gas to get home.

 Any of the reasons I love this card could be a good reason for you to sign up, too.
 The Ink Business Preferred’s sign-up bonus is probably the biggest incentive, but the regular earning rate and flexible rewards program are hard to beat, too.
 If your business spends a lot each month and you like to travel, the Ink Business Preferred should be at the top of your list.